 - Skipping the neck

 If your skincare stops at your jawline, you’re doing it all wrong.
 Your neck needs love and attention too.
 In fact, the neck is one of the first areas of the body to show signs of aging because the skin on the neck is thinner than on the face.
+Don’t fall for this common skincare mistake and love your neck too.

 - Too many products